Pink Dolphin by artists Gillie and Marc

 Endangered

 This pink boy is 11 years old and loves swimming around his jungle river in the Amazon.
-He is very playful and loves to explore everything in his watery kingdom.
-There are so many interesting things to see!
-But he has been coming into trouble.
-The water and fish of his home are becoming polluted and he has to be careful when he hunts his favourite catfish dinner.
-Hunters want them too and they’re not afraid to kill him if he gets in their way.
+He is very playful and loves to explore everything in his waters.
+For someone so curious, there are so many interesting things to see!
+But sadly he has been facing an unhealthy struggle.
+The water and fish of his home are becoming polluted and he is forever competing for his favourite dinner, catfish.
+Hunters want fish too, and they're not afraid to kill him if he gets in their way.

 Dolphins are highly intelligent creatures.
-Studies have shown that they have an awareness of themselves, the different parts of their body, and their environment.
-They are also known to feel emotions and are capable of abstract thought.
-These clever creatures also use a very special way of seeing in their environment, in the case of the pink dolphin, a very murky place.
-Using echolocation they are able to tell where different things are.
-By making noises such as clicks and whistles, they listen to how the sound bounces off the objects in their surroundings.
-This is particularly difficult for river dolphins.
-There are a lot more echoes in the shallow waters of the river, filled with things like tree roots, compared to the emptiness of the open ocean.
+Studies have shown that they have great self awareness, they recognise different parts of their body, and their environment.
+It is known that they feel emotions and are capable of abstract thought.
+To see through their murky waters, these clever creatures use a very special technique called "echolocation".
+By making noises such as clicks and whistles, they can listen and feel the sound bouncing off the objects in their surroundings.
+Unlike the open ocean, obstacles like tree roots in the shallow waters of the river make it particularly difficult for pink river dolphins to find their way.

-Pink dolphins give birth in the flooding season of the Amazon river which is between May and June.
-This gives an advantage to the mother and her babies who will stay in the swollen rivers much longer than the males.
-When the water levels eventually lower there is an abundance of food, the perfect opportunity for the baby dolphin and mum to feast and build up their strength.
+Pink dolphins give birth in the flooding season of the Amazon river, which is between May and June.
+This gives the mother and her babies a better chance at survival as they stay in the swollen rivers much longer than the males.
+When the water levels eventually lower, there is an abundance of food, the perfect opportunity for the baby dolphin and mum to feast and build up their strength.
 The baby will suckle on its mother’s milk for the first year so it is important that there is plenty of food for mum to sustain the production of milk.
 Young dolphins start out their life a dark grey colour, turning light grey in adolescence.
 It takes 2-3 years until the babies are independent adults.
 This extended time together gives the little dolphin all the skills they need to take on the river as a successful dolphin.

-Pink dolphins are listed as endangered but it is not known how many there are left.
+Pink dolphins are listed as endangered, but it is not known how many there are left.
 They face many threats.
 The rivers are becoming contaminated with dangerous substances such as mercury, a result of illegal mining in the area.
-The mercury gets into the fish that they eat, poisoning them in return.
-They are also at risk from fishing.
-They can get caught up in fishing gear but they are also deliberately hunted and killed.
-They are seen as competition for the catfish the fisherman are after, so to increase their success rate they will kill the dolphins.
-The dolphins are also killed and used as bait for Piracatinga fishery, an industry that fetches the fishermen much higher prices, which has created a market for dolphin carcasses.
-Some work for their protection has gone into ensuring better standards in fishing and it is now illegal to kill the pink dolphin.
-In 2012 it was declared a national treasure.
-But there is still a long way to go to ensure the protection of this beautifully unusual dolphin.
+The mercury seeps into the fish that they eat, poisoning them in return.
+They are also at risk from fishing practices.
+They often get caught up in fishing gear, but are also deliberately hunted and killed.
+They are considered competition for the fishermen looking for catfish, so to increase their success rate, they will kill the dolphins.
+Off the back of this, the dolphins are also killed and used as bait for Piracatinga fishery, an industry that fetches the fishermen much higher prices and has also created a market for dolphin carcasses.

 HOW TO HELP